develop-me/bootcamp--setup/filesystems.md

 You can check your current location in the filesystem with `pwd` (print working directory).

+### Structuring your projects

+On the command line case matters: `cd documents` is different from `cd Documents`, so you'll need to remember if the folder/file has any capital letters in it or not.

+Spaces cause issues because when the command line sees a space it assumes it is another part of the command, e.g. `cd Documents/My Directory` is seen as `cd Documents/My` followed by a second command (and `cd` only accepts one).
+You can avoid this by surrounding the argument in quotation marks: `cd "Documents/My Directory"`

+However, you can avoid having to think about these issues by using a simple naming convention: always user lowercase and use hyphens instead of spaces.
+This will mean you never have to worry about using quotation marks or whether you used a capital letter or not.

+When we get to Laravel at the end of the course you'll see that sometimes we *have* to use mixed-case naming for our code to work, but you should never need to have spaces in your filenames.

 ## Absolute vs. relative paths

 TODO